montoyamoraga/tiny-trainable-instruments/certification/user-guide-en.md

-# Tiny trainable instruments - User Guide
+# Tiny Trainable Instruments - User Guide

 ## Materials

-Participants of the study will will get a kit with these 6 materials for building their Tiny trainable instruments:
+Participants of the study will will get a kit with these 6 materials for building their Tiny Trainable Instruments:

 1. 1x Arduino Nano 33 BLE Sense microcontroller with headers
 2. 1x Micro USB Cable